pulumi/pulumi-docker-containers/README.md

 ## Build Matrix

+`pulumi/pulumi` is built for amd64 and arm64, using Debian Bookworm (12) as the base image.

-Each of the images described above (except the full `pulumi/pulumi` image) are built on a matrix of the following base images and platforms:
+Each of the other images described above are built on a matrix of the following base images and platforms:

 - [debian/debian:12-slim](https://github.com/debuerreotype/docker-debian-artifacts/blob/d99a48edaa18ad2bbb260c388b274c8c093f2d32/bullseye/slim/Dockerfile), (AKA "bookworm") tagged with the following suffixes:
   - `-debian-amd64`: Image manifest for the `linux/amd64` platform.